marcussacana/PrototypeManager/README.md

 PSV/PS3 support isn't tested.

 The FNT is unstable, Can shows artifacts in the font.

-You can edit only the original PSB script, after save, the script can't be edited again!

 ## Hacking Credits:
 Basically I readed the xmoe hacking notes and wrote my tool since i've troubles with the tool created by he.